An XAI View on Explainable ASP: Methods, Systems, and Perspectives: Acknowledgments

 \section{Acknowledgments}

-This research was funded in whole or in part by the Austrian Science Fund (FWF) 10.55776/COE12 and T-1315, and benefited from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101034440 (LogiCS@TUWien).
+This research was funded in whole or in part by the Austrian Science Fund (FWF) grants 10.55776/COE12 and 10.55776/T1315, the Vienna Science and Technology Fund (WWTF) grant 10.47379/ICT25044, and benefited from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101034440 (LogiCS@TUWien). \raisebox{-0.15cm}{ }

 Tobias Geibinger is a recipient of a DOC Fellowship of the Austrian Academy of Sciences.